garrandall/popular-music-data/tracks/cotton-candy-the-sylvers.md

 (Cotton candy)
 You are my (Cotton candy)
-Sweeter than apple pie, ooh (Cotton candy)
+Sweeter than apple pie, oh(Cotton candy)
 You came straight from Mother Nature's oven
 Bringin' me that red hot lovin'